AFH’s model can and has been successfully adapted to meet youth challenges

 when art meets STEM.
 AFH mentors make explicit the STEM concepts embedded in AFH projects and practices to better connect youth with their school learning and expose them to

-As needed, AFH provides teens with individualized, one-on-one tutoring to help them develop basic and advanced comprehension in core subjects, succeed in tests, and improve grades.
+As needed, AFH provides teens with 1:1 tutoring to help them develop comprehension in core subjects, succeed in tests, and improve grades.
+Tutoring is available to all AFH youth employees.
+Teens with grades of D or below in core subjects or language on their quarter report card are required to attend as a condition of their employment.

-AFH links program alumni enrolled in post-secondary education with financial and human resources, and we provide them with ongoing employment opportunities and leadership training.
+AFH supports program alumni enrolled in post-secondary education with financial and human resources.
+We offer summertime Assistant Mentor positions at AFH and connect alumni with other employment opportunities through our alumni Facebook page.

 All teens craft and refine artist